Glossary

 - Bioportal

 An Ontology Repository that is a comprehensive collection of multiple biologically relevant ontologies.
-Bioportal exposes an API endpoint, that is utilized by the OAK Bioportal Endpoint.
+Bioportal exposes an API endpoint, that is utilized by the OAK Bioportal Adapter.

 - OLS